What Sony Actually Said

 Why Memory Costs Are Complicating the Decision

 The reason Sony is holding back on a date is more concrete than typical corporate caution.
-Memory — the RAM that goes inside a modern gaming console — has become significantly more expensive, and Sony is planning around the assumption that supply will remain tight and prices elevated through at least 2027.
-That creates a real problem: the cost of building each console unit is higher than Sony would like, and passing that cost directly to consumers risks dampening the adoption rate that makes a new platform viable in the first place.
+Memory — the RAM inside a modern gaming console — has become significantly more expensive, and Sony is planning around the assumption that supply will remain tight and prices elevated through at least 2027.
+That raises the cost of building each console unit, and passing that cost directly to buyers risks dampening the early adoption that makes a new platform viable in the first place.

 Sony has already secured the memory volumes it needs for 2026 and reached agreement on pricing for that period.
 Beyond 2026, the picture is less settled.
-The company is evaluating options that include reducing costs elsewhere in the hardware, adjusting its promotional and go-to-market strategy, and potentially rethinking elements of the business model to absorb or offset the component cost pressure.
+The company said it is evaluating options that include reducing costs elsewhere in the hardware, adjusting its promotional and go-to-market strategy, and potentially rethinking elements of the business model to absorb or offset the component-cost pressure.

 What This Means for PS5 Owners Right Now